-- 1. Develop a conceptual understanding of the social sciences, social studies, multiculturalism & global education. - Increase knowledge base regarding the social science disciplines, social studies teaching strategies, & social studies resources - 3.
-Develop enhanced social, historical, geographical, political science, & economic perspectives. - 4.
-Develop an enhanced anthropological, multicultural & multiethnic perspective. - 5.
-Engage in self-analysis particularly focused on your development as a social & cultural being. - 6.
+- 3. Develop enhanced social, political and economic perspectives - 4.
+Develop an understanding of basic markets and market economies - 5.
+Engage in self-analysis particularly focused on your political and civic engagement. - 6.
 Increase understanding regarding human development & cognition, specifically as it is related to the ability to conceptualize about the cognitive skills of others & of yourself as well as orchestrate and engage in effective social interaction one-on-one, in small groups & with the whole group. - 7.
-Improve human interaction skills-Academic Conversation skills, teaching skills as well as those relating to basic social & intellectual interaction with young children, academic peers & colleagues. - 8.
+Improve human interaction skills-Academic Conversation skills, teaching skills as well as those relating to basic social & intellectual interaction with children, your peers & colleagues. - 8.
 Develop your understanding about the elements of building a cohesive, democratic classroom community - 9.
-Demonstrate the knowledge, attitudes and skills necessary for effective school & social participation as individuals & as members of groups, & to develop these participation attitudes & skills in others. - 10.
-Demonstrate competency in planning for individuals, groups & total class learning.

-- 11. Gather cultural, historical & geographic data about one social studies topic & organize that information into a set of detailed notes & relevant materials. - 12.
-Demonstrate the ability to select appropriate valuing experiences consistent with growth needs as well as the intellectual, social-emotional development of young children. - 13.
-Conceptualize and design a set of social studies lessons that uses the social studies data and materials as a foundation that are described in 10-12 above.
+Develop your own community profile in order to better understand the political and economic challenges facing your community and your students - 10.
+Demonstrate the knowledge, attitudes and skills necessary for effective school & social participation as individuals & as members of groups, & to develop these participation attitudes & skills in others. - 11.
+Demonstrate competency in planning for individuals, groups & total class learning. - 12.
+Gather political & economic data about a specific topic (depending on instructor and term) & organize that information into a set of detailed notes & relevant materials. - 13.
+Demonstrate the ability to select appropriate valuing experiences consistent with growth needs as well as the intellectual, social-emotional development of children. - 14.
+Conceptualize and design a set of social studies lessons that uses the political and economic data and materials as a foundation that are described in 10-13 above.